ELELAB/RaSP_workflow/README.md

  ex.  -i P62942 for the alphafold model ex.  -i 2XWR for the pdb model ex.  -i 2PPN.pdb for an existing structure.

+If an existing pdb is used, it needs to be present in the working directory.

 ```

 * -c [CHAIN NAME]